-Demographic data for this Title VI compliance plan update is derived from the US Census Bureau's American Community Survey (ACS) five-year estimates, for the period of 2017-2021.
-This data was accessed using MySidewalk, a subscription-based web application for census and other data aggregation and visualization.
+Demographic data for this Title VI compliance plan update is derived from the US Census Bureau's American Community Survey (ACS) five-year estimates, for the period of 2018-2022.

-BACTS collects Title VI-related demographic data on an annual basis to update this plan.
+BACTS collects Title VI-related demographic data to update this plan.